BHoM/BHoMAnalytics_Toolkit/README.md

 ## Quick Start 🚀

 Grab the [latest installer](https://bhom.xyz/) and a selection of [sample scripts](https://github.com/BHoM/samples).

-As this toolkit is not part of the installer will need to compile it separately.
+As this toolkit is not part of the installer, you will need to compile it separately.

 ## Getting Started for Developers 🤖